TimCoates/TimCoates.github.io/pages/explore/search_free_slots.md

 | `start` | `date` | Slot start date/time. | `start` |
 | `start` | `date` | Slot start date/time. | `start` |

-NB start is included twice to allow for the definition of the start and end of 'The time window within which Slots must start'.
+**NB start is included twice to allow for the definition of the start and end of 'The time window within which Slots must start'**.

 ## _include parameters ##

-Provider systems MUST support the following include parameters:
+Provider systems **MUST** support the following include parameters:

 | Name | Description | Paths |
 |---|---|---|